 The mini isn't produced anymore.
 So don't worry about that one.
 It's obsolete.

 Below is a table that shows what features you get with each machine.
-So make sure you decide what all you need to do with your machine.
+So make sure you select a Cricut Machine that will suit your creative needs.

 *Fast Mode ONLY works with Vinyl, iron-on, and cardstock.

 Refined, exotic, ornate, humble … beautiful projects come from materials of all types.
-Choose from hundreds of options – everything from leather to pleather, felt to foil, scrap denim to spare chipboard.
+Choose from hundreds of options – everything from leather to pleather, felt to foil, and scrap denim to spare chipboard.
 Then let the machine work its magic.
-Here are just a small list:
+Here is just a small list:

 - Notebook Paper